rickkas7/SleepHelper/README.md

     })
 ```

+In other words, adding a wake event does not equal a single new publish.
+Wake events are a fragment of JSON that is added to other fragments of JSON to produce one or more JSON events.
+This reduces the number of data operations while also freeing you from having to worry about adding so many fragments that you exceed the size of a publish.
+This is all taken care of by the library.

 In addition to simple quick and full wake cycles, the library supports the concept of a data capture function.
 This function is called according to a schedule, such as every 30 seconds, or even more complicated scenarios.
 The difference is that the library will adjust the sleep timing so the data capture function is called, and also continues to call the function if the device is already connecting, or attempting to connect ot the cloud.
 This assures consistent data acquisition regardless of cellular conditions.
 The data is saved in the flash file system and is uploaded in a data operation efficient manner, explained below.

 ### Event history